rafaeleufrasio/lightning/docs/source/examples/J033226_example.rst

 .. code-block:: text

-    //Convergence for the fit without the X-ray model// Mean acceptance fraction: 0.24518489
+    //Convergence for the fit with the X-ray model// Mean acceptance fraction: 0.22930733
     Convergence flag: 1
     Short chain flag: 0
-    Number of "stranded" walkers: 6.00000
+    Number of "stranded" walkers: 2.00000

 We can see that Lightning is concerned about whether the MCMC chains converged.
 If we do